minhnhut0602/CSC191/README.md

 CSC 191 @ CSU, Sacramento is the 2nd part of a "Senior Project" class.

+> CSC 191.
+Senior Project-Part II.
+Continuation of the group project begun in CSC 190.
+Teams apply software engineering principles to the design, implementation and testing of their software product.
+All technical work is published using guidelines modeled after IEEE documentation standards along with an appropriate user manual.
+Oral and written reports are required.
+Senior project is completed with the successful delivery, installation and demonstration of the software along with all approved documentation.
+Lecture one hour, laboratory three hours.

 The goal of this class is to actively develop a software using industry standards.

 > That includes but not limited to: